 Negative cash flow indicates a mismatch between expenditure and income.
 Ongoing negative cash flow can signal ineffective credit management, wastage or long-term loss, all of which can lead to business failure if left unchecked.

-How is a cash flow statement prepared?
+What is a cash flow statement and why is it important?

 - Gather data and receipts of your income and expenses, as detailed above in ‘What to include in a cash flow statement’.